 Scope and ownership

-This accessibility statement applies to the main college website, the core Moodle interface, and the Student Intranet.
+This accessibility statement applies to the main college website and the core Moodle interface.

 In this accessibility statement we refer to browser plug-ins and other tools that may make your experience of web content more comfortable or productive.
 These suggestions are provided in good faith from reputable sources but please note that plugins and software are used at your own risk.
 West College Scotland is not responsible for any issues arising from the use of tools or plugins over which they have no influence or control.
 Plugin suggestions are for the Chrome browser but similar (or identical) plugins exist for other browsers.